 On a mild, if chilly, late October day, a couple dozen men and women stood patiently outside.
 The sound of diesel engines clattered in the background as a truck from the local ready mix producer backed up to the tent.
 Justin Huber dumped loads of concrete while eager volunteers rushed to rake and screed.
-In a few short minutes, this slab would be poured, finished, and ready to Color Hardener and stenciling.
+In a few short minutes, this slab would be poured, finished, and ready for Color Hardener and stenciling.
 Under the watchful eye of Todd Rose, the students busily broadcast Color Hardener - many for the first time - learning techniques that would help them greatly expand their businesses.

 The attendees represented a diverse lot.
 Some had years of experience in decorative concrete, while others hadn't even touched a trowel until that day.
 Architects, distributors, and owners were all in attendance, eager to get hands on instruction.
 Solomon Colors sales managers, technical staff, customer service, and guest instructors were all present to make sure everything went smoothly.